U-Cast: A Surprisingly Simple and Efficient Frontier Probabilistic AI Weather Forecaster: Detailed Results

 \subsection{Power Spectra}

 In \cref{fig:spectra}, we compare the spectral density of 10-day U-Cast forecasts against ERA5 reanalysis, averaged over mid-latitudes ($[25^\circ, 55^\circ]$).
 U-Cast reproduces realistic spectra for surface and specific humidity variables, but tends to produce excess power at high spatial frequencies for geopotential, temperature, and wind fields.
 This suggests that while the model captures large-scale atmospheric structure well, it occasionally generates spurious small-scale variability.
+Such spectral artefacts have been connected to residual prediction training~\cite{bonev2025fcn3, zhdanov2026mosaic}, so training U-Cast on a full-state prediction objective would be a natural next step to address this limitation of U-Cast.